Laura Plantation: Duparc and Locoul families

 In 1804, the Frenchman Guillaume Duparc, a naval veteran from the American Revolutionary War, had petitioned then-President Thomas Jefferson, for land.
 Jefferson secured Duparc's loyalty to the U.S., which had just acquired additional territory through the Louisiana Purchase, by granting him land along the Mississippi River.
 Considering the natives to be Frenchmen, the French did not force them off the riverlands.
 Instead, the Colapissa continued to live on the rear part of the plantation until 1915.

-Duparc's slaves built his plantation house during 1804 and 1805.
+Duparc's enslaved population built his plantation house during 1804 and 1805.
 The house had a U-shape, with the two back wings around a central courtyard.
 A detached kitchen building in the back, separate to protect the main house from fire and keep it cooler in summer.
 The Duparc family acquired adjacent parcels of land, and expanded the sugarcane plantation to more than 12,000 acres of real estate.
 The plantation size, wings of the manor house, and outbuildings have changed over the years since the original plantation house completed in 1805.

 The sugar mill was located about 1 mi behind the big house, surrounded by sugarcane fields.
-A longer dirt road extended behind the house for 3.5 mi, which was lined with the slave cabins to house the workers.
+A longer dirt road extended behind the house for 3.5 mi, which was lined with the slave cabins to house the enslaved workers.